Paklock/HackRF1/Analog-TV-Receiver.md

 This analog TV receiver supports PAL only.

-The signal used to be widely adopt to broadcast television.
-Nowadays, you will still find it on FPV drone.
+This signal used to be widely adopted for television broadcasts.

-Due to hardware limitation, this app can only show black and white image.
+Due to hardware limitations, this app can only show black and white images.

 ## References: